jemus42/tauturri/README.md

 The goal of `tauturri` is to get data out of [**Tautulli**](https://github.com/Tautulli/Tautulli) (formerly **PlexPy**) as simply as possible.

-The project is in the initial setup phase.
-Dragons and such, they be there.
+The project is still pretty young, and while it's reasonably functional, there might still be some issues.
+At least it passes all the tests, I guess?

 Installation
 ------------

-Do not expect this to make it to CRAN anytime soon.
+I don't know if I want to push this to CRAN yet, so we stick with the GitHub version for no.

 ``` r
 if (!("remotes" %in% installed.packages())){